Naanum Oru Penn: Plot

-Kalyani decides to learn to read and Balu agrees to help her; they decide on night time tuitions to conceal Kalyani's illiteracy from the others.
+Kalyani decides to learn to read, and Balu agrees to help her; they decide on nighttime tuitions to conceal Kalyani's illiteracy from the others.
 While Bhaskar is in Delhi, Sabapathi tries to steal valuables from the safe, but Kalyani thwarts him.
 In revenge, he tells the Zamindar of an extramarital affair between her and Balu.
 While Kalyani is attending tuition in Balu's room, the Zamindar spots them together; he throws them out of the house after believing Sabapathi's lies, despite them pleading innocent.

 In Delhi, Bhaskar finds his friend Mohan unconscious on the road after drinking.
 Mohan says his attractive wife abandoned him and tells Bhaskar that character and culture matter more than beauty, education and sophistication.
 A regretful Bhaskar returns to Selvapuram to meet Kalyani.
 He learns that she and Balu were thrown out of the house due to their alleged affair.
-Bhaskar refuses to believe that story; after unsuccessfully trying to pacify his father; Bhaskar too leaves the house.
+Bhaskar refuses to believe that story; after unsuccessfully trying to pacify his father, Bhaskar too leaves the house.

 The Zamindar goes into depression, becomes ill and bedridden.
-Seizing the change to usurp the Zamindar's wealth, Sabapathi requests him to sign a document giving him certain properties, concealing the fact that it means his entire wealth.
+Seizing the change to usurp the Zamindar's wealth, Sabapathi requests him to sign a document giving himself certain properties, concealing the fact that it means his entire wealth.
 Meanwhile Kalyani, on learning of the Zamindar's condition, rushes to meet him.
-Just before the Zamindar can sign the document without having read the full content, Kalyani snatches it and exposes Sabapathi's foul play by reading the full content aloud, much to the surprise of the Zamindar, Bhaskar, Balu and Kali; Sabapathi escapes.
+Just before the Zamindar signs the document without having read the full content, Kalyani snatches it and exposes Sabapathi's foul play by reading the full content aloud, much to the surprise of the Zamindar, Bhaskar, Balu and Kali, while Sabapathi escapes.
 The Zamindar understands Kalyani's noble character and apologises.
 With the family reunited, the Zamindar fixes Balu and Malathi's marriage.